 Michigan signed on to the Multi-State Internet Gaming Agreement (MSIGA) to much fanfare in May.
 It joined Delaware, Nevada, and New Jersey in the compact.

-At the time, Henry Williams, executive director of the Michigan Gaming Control Board (MGCB), said the three Michigan online poker operators — BetMGM Poker MI, PokerStars MI, and WSOP MI — “still have a lot of work to do” before they could launch interstate poker.
+At the time, Henry Williams, executive director of the Michigan Gaming Control Board (MGCB), said the three MI online poker operators — BetMGM Poker MI, PokerStars MI, and WSOP MI — “still have a lot of work to do” before they could launch interstate poker.

 Specifically, the three operators were required to: